Women should be advised to continue contraception until they are post-menopausal or older than 55y old.

 *Supported by BMS guidance - https://thebms.org.uk/wp-content/uploads/2024/02/15-BMS-TfC-HRT-preparations-and-equivalent-alternatives-JAN2024-B.pdf

-The contraceptive implant has a higher rate of irregular bleeding which may need to be investigated as unscheduled bleeding in women taking HRT.
+The contraceptive implant has a higher rate of irregular bleeding which would need to be investigated as unscheduled bleeding in women taking HRT.
 It remains a safe and effective option if this is a patient’s preference.

 Non-hormonal methods (Cu-IUD, condoms, diaphragm) can be used safely in conjunction with HRT.